 Taxable interest income is reported on line 2b, Form 1040.
-For 2020, if interest and dividend income exceed \$1,500, a listing of all sources and amounts would have to be shown on Part I of Schedule B. Otherwise, if the taxpayer had interest income and dividends of less than \$1,500 the total amount may be placed directly on the Form 1040, line 2b.
+For 2024, if interest or dividend income exceed \$1,500, a listing of all sources and amounts would have to be shown on Part I of Schedule B. Otherwise, if the taxpayer had interest income and dividends of \$1,500 or less the total amount may be placed directly on the Form 1040, line 2b.

 Interest income is generally reported to taxpayers on Form 1099-INT- Interest Income, or a similar statement, by banks, savings and loans, and other payers of interest.
-Form 1099-INT does not have to be attached to the submitted tax return unless it has tax withholding.(55)
+Form 1099-INT does not have to be attached to the submitted tax return unless it has tax withholding.

 Certain distributions commonly called dividends are actually interest.
-A taxpayer must report as interest so-called dividends on deposits or on share accounts in: (56)
+A taxpayer must report as interest so-called dividends on deposits or on share accounts in: (20)

 - Cooperative banks.

-- Credit unions.
+- > Credit unions.

-- > Domestic building and loan associations.
+- Domestic building and loan associations.

-- > Domestic savings and loan associations.
+- Domestic savings and loan associations.

 - > Federal savings and loan associations.

 - Mutual savings banks.